New Student Guide

 Our on-campus Orientation is designed to provide you with the most important information you’ll need to know to successfully embark on your studies at Western.
 During fall and spring orientation, you will have an opportunity to meet President Randy Roberts and hear firsthand his vision for the seminary and prayer for you as a student.
 At all of our orientations, you will meet other students in your degree program and learn how your specific program has been designed to equip you for ministry.
 You will learn about the distinctive elements of your program and have your questions answered.
 Finally, you’ll receive some academic advising and gain an overview of your first year and beyond.

-Our spring 2014 New Student Orientation is scheduled for Thursday, January 2 from 1:15-6 p.m.
+Our Spring 2016 New Student Orientation is scheduled for Thursday, September 1st, from 1-6 p.m.
 Please mark your calendar now and save the date for this important event.

 RSVP for Orientation

 We appreciate your timely response to our Orientation RSVP so that we can prepare a meal for you and your guests.
 Your spouse is warmly invited to join you – in fact, we have special programs designed for student spouses and would love to meet your husband or wife and have a chance to share about the opportunities available for preparation as a partner in ministry.
 We do not offer childcare during Orientation.
 If your children are not comfortable sitting and listening for extended periods of time, you may want to make alternate arrangements for them.

 Our Staff: We're Here to Help You